TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

 TIG welding vs. MIG MAG welding – which method is better?

 TIG welding is regarded as the most difficult manual welding method and is therefore not recommended for beginners.
-Unlike the shielded gas MIG MAG method, the welding pattern is slightly different.
+Unlike the shielded gas MIG MAG method, it requires a different technique and coordination.

 The main difference between MIG and TIG welding is the electrode used to create the arc and the current source.

-MIG welding uses solid welding wire, which is fed into the weld automatically by the wire feeder, while TIG welding uses a non-wearing electrode – the welding arc comes out of this electrode.
+MIG welding uses solid welding wire, which is fed into the weld automatically by the wire feeder, while TIG welding uses a non-consumable electrode – the welding arc is generated at this electrode.

 TIG welding sometimes also uses a manual filler rod.

-TIG welding thus involves the generation of an electric arc using an electrode that, unlike MIG MAG welding, is not subject to wear.
+TIG welding thus involves the generation of an electric arc using an electrode that, unlike MIG MAG welding, is not consumed during the process.

 Tungsten electrode for TIG welding